 Moreover, the tablet camera enables the QR scan function in order to capture the tool easily and quickly.
 Furthermore, we plan to use further digital applications in production.
 Thus, purchasing the hardware seemed necessary anyway.

 As the costs of the data holders and matching stickers are not worth mentioning.
-The tablets as hardware component were needed anyway, and the monthly twinio basic license gives us a transparent overview and flexibility, because we can adapt the basic license according to our own needs with tool and material add-on packages.
+The tablets as hardware component were needed anyway, and the monthly twinio basic license gives us a transparent overview and flexibility, because we can adapt the basic license according to our own needs with tool add-on packages.
 Therefore, we did not have a high investment overall.

 Yes, the profitability speaks for itself as search times are reduced massively.